 Other Program Activities and Accounts.
-The Major Research Equipment and Facilities Construction (MREFC) account is funded at \$240.5 million in the FY2007 request, a 26% increase over FY2006.
+The Major Research Equipment and Facilities Construction (MREFC) account is funded at \$240.5 million in the FY2007 request, a 26% increase over the FY2006 level.
 The MREFC supports the acquisition and construction of major research facilities and equipment that extend the boundaries of science, engineering, and technology.
 First priority for funding is directed at ongoing projects.
 Second priority is given to projects that have been approved by the NSB for new starts.
 NSF requires that in order for a project to receive support, it must have "the potential to shift the paradigm in scientific understanding and/or infrastructure technology."
 Five ongoing projects and two new starts are funded in the FY2007 request.
-Projects receiving support are the Atacama Large Millimeter Array Construction (\$47.9 million), EarthScope (\$27.4 million), IceCube Neutrino Observatory (\$28.7 million), National Ecological Observatory Network (\$12 million), Scientific Ocean Drilling Vessel (\$42.9 million), Alaskan Region Research Vessel (\$56 million), and Ocean Observatories Initiative (\$13.5 million).
+Those projects receiving support are the Atacama Large Millimeter Array Construction (\$47.9 million), EarthScope (\$27.4 million), IceCube Neutrino Observatory (\$28.7 million), National Ecological Observatory Network (\$12 million), Scientific Ocean Drilling Vessel (\$42.9 million), Alaskan Region Research Vessel (\$56 million), and Ocean Observatories Initiative (\$13.5 million).

-The EHR is proposed at \$816.2 million in FY2007, a 2.5% increase (\$19.5 million) over FY2006.
-The EHR portfolio is focused on increasing the technological literacy of all citizens, preparing the next generation of science, engineering, and mathematics professionals, and closing the achievement gap in all scientific fields.
-Support at the educational levels is: precollege, \$215 million; undergraduate, \$196.8 million; and graduate, \$160.6 million.
-The Math and Science Partnership Program (MSP) is funded at \$46 million, 27.2% below FY2006.
-Funding will support ongoing awards (no new partnerships are proposed), data collection, evaluation, and dissemination.
-Added support is given to programs directed at increasing the number of underrepresented minorities in science, mathematics, and engineering.
+As stated previously, the EHR is proposed at \$816.2 million in FY2007, a 2.5% increase (\$19.5 million) over FY2006.
+The EHR portfolio is focused on, among other things, increasing the technological literacy of all citizens, preparing the next generation of science, engineering, and mathematics professionals, and closing the achievement gap in all scientific fields.
+Support at the various educational levels in the FY2007 request is: precollege, \$215 million; undergraduate, \$196.8 million; and graduate, \$160.6 million.
+The Math and Science Partnership Program (MSP) is supported at \$46 million, 27.2% below the FY2006 level.
+No new partnership awards are proposed in FY2007.
+Funding will support ongoing awards, data collection, evaluation, knowledge management, and dissemination.
+Added support is given to several programs directed at increasing the number of underrepresented minorities in science, mathematics, and engineering.
 Among these targeted programs in the FY2007 request are the Historically Black Colleges and Universities Programs (\$29.7 million), Tribal Colleges and Universities Program (\$12.4 million), Louis Stokes Alliances for Minority Participation (\$39.7 million), and Centers of Research Excellence in Science and Technology (\$24.9 million).
 Funding for the Experimental Program to Stimulate Competitive Research (EPSCoR) is \$100 million in the FY2007 request, a slight increase of \$1.3 million over the FY2006 estimate.